 For the Bharta:

-Grease a thick wok with oil.
-(I used my cast iron pan so, didn’t need much oil)
+Grease a deep wok with little oil.
+(I used my seasoned cast iron pan so, didn’t need much oil)

 Roast the cumin seeds until they pop.

 Add in the diced onions and cook until golden.

 Throw in the minced chillies and mix well.

 Mix in the turmeric powder and tomato.
 Cook until soft.